bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/middlewares/logger/index.md

     Type:           numeric
     Unit:           bytes
     Default:        -
+    Minimum         0
 ```

 Enable the asynchronous writing of the log file by using a buffer of the given size in bytes.

+A value of 0 will set the default buffer size of 4 Kb.

 :::note neon-pro